-Traditionally, local atmospheric responses to the mesoscale SST have been characterized by empirical linear regressions between collocated mesoscale SSTs and surface winds and surface wind stress, all spatially high-pass filtered to isolate the coupling on scales smaller than about O(1000 km).
-Regression coefficients, called coupling coefficients, obtained from satelliteobserved wind speed and wind stress show ubiquitous increases of their magnitudes over warm SSTs, increases of wind divergence and wind stress divergence co-located with the downwind component of SST, and wind curl and wind stress curl that scale with crosswind components of SST gradients (Chelton et al. 2001; O'Neill et al. 2003, 2012).
+Traditionally, local atmospheric responses to the mesoscale SST have been characterized empirically by linear regressions between collocated mesoscale SSTs and surface winds and surface wind stress, all spatially high-pass filtered to isolate the coupling on scales smaller than about O(1000 km).
+Linear regression coefficients, also called coupling coefficients, obtained from satellite-observed wind speed and wind stress indicates ubiquitous increases in their magnitudes over warm SSTs, increases of wind divergence and wind stress divergence colocated with the downwind component of the SST gradient, and wind curl and wind stress curl that scale with crosswind components of SST gradients (Chelton et al. 2001; O'Neill et al. 2003, 2012).
 The SST-induced curl and divergence responses provide further constraints on spatial scales of the SST-induced MABL response.
-These simple but powerful diagnostic metrics have helped to illuminate the simulated air-sea interaction over a range of scales in numerical models (Bellucci et al. 2021), leading to refinements in the SST resolution (Chelton 2005) and the PBL parameterizations in NWP models (Song et al. 2017).
-However, in this approach, the wind responses to SST include contributions from broad scales represented in high-pass filtered input fields.
-Alternative diagnostic approaches exist, including cross-spectral analysis (e.g., Small et al. 2005b; O'Neill et al. 2012; Laurindo et al. 2019; Samelson et al. 2020), cross-covariance and correlation functions between SST (and its tendency), and wind and turbulent heat fluxes (e.g., Frankignoul and Hasselmann 1977; Wu et al. 2006; Bishop et al. 2017; Small et al. 2019).
+These simple but powerful diagnostic metrics have been broadly used to diagnose the simulated air-sea interaction over a range of scales in numerical models (Bellucci et al. 2021), leading to refinements in the SST resolution (Chelton 2005) and the PBL parameterizations in NWP models (Song et al. 2017).
+However, the coupling coefficients include contributions from broad scales represented in the high-pass filtered input fields.
+Hence, other than the gross separation of small scales from large scales, it is difficult to extract useful information about the scale dependence from such calculations.
+Alternative